Born in Palermo (Italy) in 1980.

 In 2012 he founded his own records label ‘ayros’, featuring recordings of Contrasto Armonico, with whom is continuing the project of Handel Complete Cantatas and starting new thrilling discographic projects.
 In addition to performing with Contrasto Armonico he also gives master-classes about baroque music throughout Europe and Middle East.
 From 2008 till 2011 he worked at the Higher Institute of Music of Damascus (Syria) for an early music development project.

-He participates as continuo player with ‘Le Concert des Nations’ of Jordi Savall and, as conductor at Warsaw Chamber Opera.
+He regularly performs with Jordi Savall, ‘Le Concert des Nations & Hesperion XXI and worked as a guest conductor at Warsaw Chamber Opera.